The simple application you have created so far can now be launched. The application contains "Temperature"

 object, on the "Application

 " configurator select the variable (object) named "Temperature".
-Check the "Relative path" checkbox.
+Check the "Relative path" configurator.

-This way, you have just created a data binding between the PmiText
+This way, you have just created a data binding between the configurator of the PmgNumber

 of the "Temperature" variable.
 In the data binding button, you can now see "PP"

-, that indicates that the configurator is connected by an active binding to the property of PROMOTIC object.
-Confirm all by pressing OK
+, that indicates that the configurator is connected by an active binding to the property of the Pma

-Current value of some variable can be displayed in both text and graphic way.
-Create a new graphic item of the Bar (PmiBarPane) type and enter Temperature
+Current value of a variable can be displayed as text or graph.
+Create a new object consisting of of the Bar

 The data binding that will modify the height of the bar can be created the similar way as the binding to text field.

-- Click your mouse and select the PmiText
+- by clicking the mouse select the PmgNumber

-- Press and hold the Ctrl key (i.e. activating the copy operation), move your mouse cursor to the desired item, press the left mouse button and then move the mouse curso to the desired location where you want to place the copied item.
-The copied item is placed once the mouse button is released.
+- Press and hold the Ctrl key (i.e. activating the copy operation), set your mouse cursor to the desired object, press the left mouse button and then move the mouse cursor to the desired location where you want to place the new object.
+The copied object is placed once the mouse button is released.

-- Now you need to configure this item in order to used it for data input.
+- Now you need to set this object in order to used it for data input.
 Type of editing

 : Editing on value location.

-In the graphic item selection window select the"Slider (PmiSlider)" group and choose the Slider with scale" item.
-It is a PmiSliderPane
+object selection window select the"Slider (PmgSlider)" group and select the Slider with scale" item (object of the PmgSliderBox

 Create the data binding the same way as in previous Pmg